Application of small and wide angle X-ray scattering, reflectivity and grazing incidence diffraction.

 Claire Pizzey is Deputy Head of the Industrial Liaison group, taking specific responsibility for X-ray scattering experiments with or on behalf of industrial partners at Diamond.
 She works closely with the other members of Industrial Liaison team to provide a multi-disciplinary approach to solving real-world problems.

 Prior to joining the Industrial Liaison Group in 2010, Claire was a senior beamline support scientist for the Non Crystalline Diffraction beamline.
 A physical chemist by training, Claire was previously a post-doctoral research associate at the University of Wisconsin-Madison, USA in the Department of Chemical and Biological Engineering.
+Her work with clients often focuses on microstructure and self-assembly in solutions, gels and soft solids, typically addressing formulation issues.

 My work covers the techniques of small and wide angle X-ray scattering, reflectivity and grazing incidence diffraction.
 These techniques allow structural investigation of a wide range of industrially relevant systems, in bulk samples and thin films, in the atomic to micron size regime.